 Frequency Management during Power Island Expansion

 In the case of a Power Island formed from a LJRP, the Skeleton Network phase begins when a non Restoration Contractor (ie owners and operators of plant other than Anchor Restoration Contractors or Top Up Restoration Contractors are added to the Power Island.
-NGESO in coordination with the relevant Transmission Licensees and Network Operators will issue instructions to Generators, HVDC System Owners, DC Converter Owners and Virtual Lead Parties relating to the size of power blocks required to be added or removed from the Power Island to maintain generation stability.
+NESO in coordination with the relevant Transmission Licensees and Network Operators will issue instructions to Generators, HVDC System Owners, DC Converter Owners and Virtual Lead Parties relating to the size of power blocks required to be added or removed from the Power Island to maintain generation stability.

 In the case of a Power Island formed from a DRZP, the subsequent Restoration Phase begins when that Distribution Restoration Zone is connected to another Power Island which has been established through an LJRP or separate adjacent DRZP.

 Power Islands will be synchronised to each other using circuit breakers with suitable Power System Synchroniser facilities.
 Subsequent Power Islands will be synchronised in a similar way.
-NGESO is responsible for the overall management of System Frequency when Power Islands are connected together to form larger subsystems (ie larger Power Islands).
+NESO is responsible for the overall management of System Frequency when Power Islands are connected together to form larger subsystems (ie larger Power Islands).

-During this phase, NGESO in coordination with the relevant Transmission Licensee and Network Operators will determine power block size to be added or removed from the Power Island to maintain energy balancing and Power Island frequency.
-Restoration Service Providers defined in Table A1 of Appendix A of this System Restoration Plan who are capable of suppling power to the Total System will be instructed by NGESO unless delegated through STCP 06-1.
-All Power Stations who are instructed by NGESO who resume operation will remain in Frequency Sensitive Mode until Normal State is achieved or instructed otherwise by NGESO.
+During this phase, NESO in coordination with the relevant Transmission Licensee and Network Operators will determine power block size to be added or removed from the Power Island to maintain energy balancing and Power Island frequency.
+Restoration Service Providers defined in Table A1 of Appendix A of this System Restoration Plan who are capable of suppling power to the Total System will be instructed by NESO unless delegated through STCP 06-1.
+All Power Stations who are instructed by NESO who resume operation will remain in Frequency Sensitive Mode until Normal State is achieved or instructed otherwise by NESO.

 System Restoration to Normal State operation